All Episodes

 Who's winning the argument?

-I, El Rushbo am winning the argument.
+I, El Rushbo, am winning the argument.

-Majority of people think that global warming is not man-made and is not even that big a deal.
+The polls clearly show now majority of people think that global warming is not man-made and is not even that big a deal.

 It may not even be real.

-By the way, the discovery siege, the kidnapping happened on September 1st, so this is August 29th.
+By the way, the Discovery siege, the kidnapping happened on September 1st, so this is August 29th.

-So this happened before the Nook case.
+So this happened before the Nook case took the hostages into being shot.

 James Lee at the Discovery Channel.